ctkhanhly/brain-foo/Readme.md

 Did you get mad confuse reading the above line?
 That is actually code from the BF programming language!

 A few days ago I watched this youtube video https://www.youtube.com/watch?v=hdHjjBS4cs8&ab_channel=Fireship and was very interested in the BF programming language itself and how Fireship generate BF code.
-So I was thinking, can I generalize their idea and write a script that just spits out BF code in a short and succint way?
+So I was thinking, can I generalize their idea and write a script that just spits out BF code in a short and succinct way?
 My goal is that if I would have to type out BF code manually, I don't need to type in that many characters nor think too much on what that means but can expect correct code generation.
 So here we go:

 ## First Optimization